FellowTraveler/Open-Transactions-old/testwallet/API-README.txt

 PERL NOTE!!!
 There is now a TOP LEVEL option for building perl5!
-Since some platforms require XmlRpc and OTLib to be rebuilt with certain flags, I made it easy by adding a top-level target, since we have a client developer who is actively targeting perl.
+Since some platforms require ZMQ and OTLib to be rebuilt with certain flags, I made it easy by adding a top-level target, since we have a client developer who is actively targeting perl.